unlocomqx/dynamicproduct-docs/docs/product-config/06-settings.md

 ## Advanced configuration

 In the advanced configuration, you can change the calculation order if needed.
+You can access the advanced configuration from the `Settings` tab and you can find it in the bottom of this tab.
 This is the default calculation order that the module follows:

 1. [Intervals](product-config/12-intervals.md)